Hamiltonian and Lagrangian BRST quantization in Riemann Manifold: Conclusion

 \section{Conclusion}

-We have investigated BRST symmetry for a particle moving in a curved space $V_{(N - 1)}$ embedded in a Euclidean space $R_N$ in both Hamiltonian and Lagrangian formalism.
+We have for the first time investigated BRST symmetry for a particle moving in a curved space $V_{(N - 1)}$ embedded in a Euclidean space $R_N$ in both Hamiltonian and Lagrangian formalism.
 Using the Dirac's constraints analysis, we have calculated all the constraints of the system.
-Using the BFFT technique, second class constraints are converted into first class constraints and corresponding first class Hamiltonian is constructed by two ways.
+Using the BFFT technique, second class constraints are converted into first class constraints and corresponding first class Hamiltonian is constructed.
+In the limit of $\vartheta \rightarrow 0$ the constraints and Hamiltonians return to original second class one.
 Now, using BFV technique we have constructed BRST charge and corresponding BRST invariant action.
-Then we have constructed BRST operator using mode expansion technique.
-This operator acting on state will give physical state condition.
-The important result which can be deduced from here is quantum correction in Hamiltonian due to BRST quantization.
-The extra term in action which makes it BRST invariant is $\left[Q_b, \Psi \right]$.
-Now, using the commutation relation between the field variables we can calculate the quantum correction.
-One can draw an exact comparison between correction due to BRST quantization and due to Dirac quantization.
-This could a future work.
-For now, we have discussed (in short) a comparison between canonical BRST and Dirac quantization.
-We have also discussed a simple example (particle on torus) of this kind of system.
-We have shown that all the results deduced for the general system satisfy for particular system.
+We have shown that, the action of BRST charge on the state of total Hilbert space will give physical subspace of the system.
+We have constructed BRST operator using mode expansion technique.
+This is the first time in the literature that BFFT Abelianization and BRST symmetry is constructed for a nonlinear second class systems explicitly.
+We have also discussed simple example (particle on torus) of this kind of system.
 At the end we have discussed Batalin - Vilkovisky quantization of this system based on BFFT formalism.
-The more general case of BRST quantization of embedding $V_L$ in Euclidean space $R_N$ where $1\leq L < N$ will be discussed in the next part of the paper.
+As this model is a toy model for a wide class of physical systems, the results obtained here will be highly useful in studying these systems.
+The more general case of BRST quantization of embedding $V_L$ in Euclidean space $R_N$ where $1\leq L < N$ will be discussed in the next part of the paper \cite{VKP}.